-Supported by PortaSwitch[®].
-See the Date and Time Information section of the PortaBilling[®] Administrator guide.
+See the Date and Time Information chapter of the PortaBilling® Administrator guide.

 Dialing rules / PBX dialing transparency

 Feature description: This allows an administrator or a customer to define a way of dialing phone numbers that is convenient for end users.